First off, thanks for your interest in EmailOctopus! We welcome guest posts on our blog.

 - The article should cover a topic related to email marketing, such as improving deliverability, using segmentation, growing a mailing list etc.

-- It should include a few screenshots or images that are succinctly labelled.
+- Include screenshots or images that illustrate points made in your article.
+These images should be succinctly labelled.
 You should have the rights to all images submitted and include links to sources where appropriate.

 - If you refer to statistics or studies in your article, we encourage you to include a link to your sources.
 Ideally these stats and studies should be recent.